AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

   - "4", "4.1", "4.2"
   - "5", "5.1", "5.2"
   - "6", "6.1", "6.2"

+Informative note: The names of the levels in string form have been derived from the names used at Annex A of the H.264 standard.

+The [NMOS Parameter Registers] is the official reference for the levels strings.
+In the case of discrepancies between this specification and the [NMOS Parameter Registers], the registers have precedence.

 The Flow's `profile` and `level` attributes map to the `profile-level-id` parameter of the SDP transport file.
 See section SDP format-specific parameters.